askiada/go-pipeline/README.md

 ```

 ## Step types and when to use them
-Use `AddStepOneToOne` when each input item maps to a single output item.
-Use `AddStepOneToMany` when each input item should expand into multiple output items (fan-out).
+Use `OneToOne` when each input item maps to a single output item.
+Use `OneToMany` when each input item should expand into multiple output items (fan-out).

-### AddStepOneToOne vs AddStepOneToMany
+### OneToOne vs OneToMany
-- `AddStepOneToOne`: transform one input into one output (map/transform).
+- `OneToOne`: transform one input into one output (map/transform).
-- `AddStepOneToMany`: expand one input into many outputs (fan-out or split).
+- `OneToMany`: expand one input into many outputs (fan-out or split).

 ### Channel closing behavior
-By default, the library closes step output channels when a step finishes, including when using `Add*FromChan`.
+By default, the library closes step output channels when a step finishes, including when using `FromChan`.
 To keep a channel open, pass the keep-open option (for example, `pipeline.StepKeepOpen[...]()`).

 ## Examples
 - Quick start: `go run ./examples/quick-start`